 Bluffton strives to maintain a close relationship with the denomination's congregations in a variety of ways including submitting annual reports to MCUSA area conferences and attending many of the annual gatherings, participating in the biennial MCUSA convention, being involved with the Mennonite Education Agency and seeking counsel of pastors through the Bluffton University President's Council of Church Leaders and Minister in Residence program.

 Bluffton serves the church by hosting events such as MCUSA Central District Conference and Ohio Conference annual gatherings.
-We assist congregations with worship and educational needs via Camerata Singers, Shining Through ministry team, faculty speakers and The Lion and Lamb Peace Arts Center.
+We assist congregations with worship and educational needs via Camerata Singers, faculty speakers and The Lion and Lamb Peace Arts Center.